djannot/ecs-bigdata/README.md

 As you can see, I've been able to easily find the number of Twitter users having more than 1000 followers using SparkSQL.

 If you compare with the Hive example, it was a lot simpler and Spark was able to determine the JSON schema itself.

+Finally, I was able to store the table in the S3 bucket in the Parquet format.

+Apache Parquet is a columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.

+Frameworks like HAWQ or Impala can read and write data using this format.

 If you encounter any issues when running the commands above, you probably have corrupted JSON.
 In this case, I encourage you to stop the Tweetstream job, delete the content of the *twitter* directory and finally to start a new Tweetstream job.